 Any solvent capable of cleaning the glass is acceptable (for example, 50/50 mix of isopropyl alcohol and distilled water).

-G-3.7 Test Sealant, an appropriate amount of the sealant to be used in the system.
+G-3.7 Test sealant, an appropriate amount of the sealant to be used in the system.

 G-3.8 Reference Sealant